-If the terms and conditions of an agreement reached in the first phase of the AC are not satisfactory to the taxpayer, the taxpayer may withdraw from the MAP process under the AC and pursue to those remedies which are still available under the domestic law.
+If the terms and conditions of an agreement reached in the first phase of the AC are not satisfactory to the enterprise, the enterprise may withdraw from the MAP process under the AC and pursue those remedies which are still available under domestic law.

-It is recommended to make the implementation of an agreement reached in the first or second phase of the AC subject to the acceptance of the agreement by the taxpayer and the taxpayer's withdrawal from domestic remedies and appeals concerning those points settled in MAP under the AC.
+The implementation of an agreement reached in the first or second phase of the AC should be subject to the acceptance of the agreement by the enterprise and the enterprise's withdrawal from domestic remedies and appeals concerning the issues settled in MAP under the AC.